Howard Marks: Music

 In the music world, he appeared as a guest on the BBC music quiz show Never Mind the Buzzcocks.
-He also collaborated with Welsh group Super Furry Animals on their album Fuzzy Logic (released May 1996), which features a track entitled "Hangin' With Howard Marks", and also worked on their singles "The Man Don't Give a Fuck" and "Ice Hockey Hair".
+He also collaborated with Welsh group Super Furry Animals on their album Fuzzy Logic (released May 1996), which features a track entitled "Hangin' With Howard Marks".
+The cover for the album featured a montage of photos of Marks.
+He also worked on their singles "The Man Don't Give a Fuck" and "Ice Hockey Hair".
 He featured on the album Angel Headed Hip Hop (2009) with Lee Harris and River Styx.
 He also worked with former Happy Mondays guitarist Kav Sandhu, and appeared at numerous British music festivals, including: (Glastonbury 2009 and 2011), Beautiful Days, RockNess, Camp Bestival, Kendal Calling, and the Sonisphere Festival.
 He was featured on the Reverend & The Makers track "MDMAzing" on their third album @Reverend Makers (2012).

 Works about Marks

 Marks was the subject of the biography High Time (1984) written by David Leigh.

 Marks was also the subject of the film Mr. Nice (2010), named after his 1997 autobiography.
 The film featured Rhys Ifans as Marks and Chloë Sevigny as his wife Judy.

 In 2013, Marks recounted his story in an episode of the television series Banged Up Abroad.

+In November 2024, the BBC released a two part two hour documentary about Marks titled Hunting Mr Nice: The Cannabis Kingpin.